Particular/docs.particular.net/samples/databus/redis/sample.md

 snippet: configure-claim-check

-When the Sender endpoint starts, a random string is generated and assigned to a property on the message.
-NServiceBus transparently places the data in Redis and sends the message without this large property.
+When the Sender endpoint starts, a random string is generated and assigned to the property `LargeText` on the message.
+NServiceBus transparently stores the data in Redis and sends the message without this large property.

 snippet: send-message